 This programme will prepare you for career progression in the medical and pharmaceutical industries, scientific research, or teaching and academia.
-With growing interest in biotechnology fuelled by the COVID-19 pandemic, it is anticipated that new research and work opportunities will arise.
+With growing interest in novel treatments and therapies fuelled by the COVID-19 pandemic, it is anticipated that new research and work opportunities will arise.

-The broader relevance of course content can also open up career opportunities in research, teaching and many other professions, including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.
+The broader relevance of course content can also open up career opportunities in many other professions, including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.

 Course alumni have secured roles working as research associates, in technical roles, or with pharmaceutical companies.

 - We are well-positioned to provide you with access to career networks and research opportunities.
 Locally, the North West is one of the fastest-growing employment region outside of London in science and biomedical science-based vacancies.

-Salford runs a regular Postgraduate Research Seminar Series in which experts from outside the University share their knowledge and latest research findings.
+The bioscience team also hosts a regular postgraduate research seminar series, in which experts from outside the University share their knowledge and latest research findings.